digwaybill/Digital-Waybill-API/README.md

 customer.

 To retrieve details for a specific order, you may include the order number directly in the URI.
-For example, to retrieve details fdor order number 12345, your request URI would be `/{CID}/orders.json/12345`.
+For example, to retrieve details for order number 12345, your request URI would be `/{CID}/orders.json/12345`.

 Result sets may be very large.
 To avoid excessive load on both the client and